Open-ISP/isp-trace-parser/README.md

 print(subregions)
 # ['CSA', 'SESA', 'CQ', 'NQ', 'NNSW', 'CNSW', 'SNSW', 'SNW', 'TAS', 'VIC', 'SQ']

-# This set of subregions can then can be used to retrieve demand trace data
+# "The list of subregion names retrieves a dataframe containing all subregion traces, which can be filtered or accessed by subregion name using the 'subregion' column"

 demand_trace = get_demand_single_reference_year(
     start_year=2025,